dgallitelli/sagemaker-canvas-scheduled-shutdown/README.md

 1. Download the [`template.yaml` file](https://raw.githubusercontent.com/dgallitelli/sagemaker-canvas-scheduled-shutdown/main/template.yaml)
 2. Go to the AWS CloudFormation page to launch a new stack - [click here](https://console.aws.amazon.com/cloudformation/)
 3. Create a new stack with new resources
-4. Providing the template downloaded, and complete the parameters required
+4. Providing the template downloaded, and complete the parameters required - name the stack `ScheduledCanvasShutdown`
 5. Enjoy!

 ## Steps to cleanup